 The specialization in cellular and molecular biology is administered by the Department of Molecular Genetics and Cell Biology.
-Contact Jim Miller (702-0981, jmiller@midway.uchicago.edu) or see Laurens Mets (702-8917, l-mets@uchicago.edu) for additional information or advice.
+Contact Laurens Mets (702-8917, l-mets@uchicago.edu) for additional information or advice.

 Specialization in Ecology and Evolution.
 Biological sciences concentrators who complete the course work indicated below and meet the requirements of the senior honors paper will be recognized as having completed a specialization in ecology and evolution.
 This specialization is recommended for students who are interested in pursuing graduate work in the field or in laboratory sciences of ecology, evolution, population genetics, or behavior.
-Based on the student's particular interest, he or she will elect a faculty adviser, who then will recommend specific courses necessary to meet the specialization requirements (see following section).
-The faculty adviser will also facilitate the placement of the student in an appropriate research laboratory in which to conduct an individual research project.
+Based on the student's particular interest, he or she will elect a faculty adviser, who then may recommend specific courses necessary to meet the specialization requirements (see following section).
+The faculty adviser may also help the student find an appropriate research laboratory in which to conduct an individual research project.